asarbu/Change/guides/code.md

 **Example**
 1. `clickInsertStatement` for declaring a function that simulates a click on the **insert statement** button.

+### DOM event registration
+In Dom.js event methods use event properties instead of using addEventHandler (e.g. `elmt.onclick = handler`).
+This ensures there is only one handler for a given event, avoids replay errors, and also alows returning values in tests (by calling the `onclick()` function and storing the return value).

 ### Grouping handlers together
-Put handler that are related in their own region.
+Put handlers that are related in their own region.

 # Testing
 ## Testing methods
 ### Mocks
 Mocks verify interactions .
 They are programmed with expected method calls and arguments.
 The tests asserts that the calls are made with the right data or the calls return the right data.
 Mocks should be avoided at all costs (due to coupling implementation details to the test) and mocking should be considered a code smell.
+Mocks also interfere with mutation testing, so fakes should be considered, instead.
 ### Stubs
 Stubs provide predetermined responses.
 They don't assert interactions, but return dummy values so the test can continue.
 They are prefferable to mocks.
 They can be used for calling slow dependencies (e.g. APIs, datbases, etc.).
 ### Fakes
 Fakes are lightweight working implementations, but simpler, usually in-memory.
 They can only be used if a dependency is not available, or if a stub is more difficult to implement (e.g. IndexedDB is not available in in Jest, and it is difficult to stub).

+**Example** You can consider creating fakes for GUI objects by extending the base component and implementing `clickButton` or `typeInput` to control behavior in base classes.

 ## Building tests
 Tests should be built using AAA pattern.